walteweiss/Hackintosh-GA-Z87MX-D3H/README.md

 # Disclaimer

-You cannot use this EFI as it is.
+This EFI won’t work as it is.

 1. At least you have to change your `PlatformInfo`.
  - Which is located in [`EFI/OC/config.plist`](https://github.com/walteweiss/Hackintosh-GA-Z87MX-D3H/blob/master/EFI/OC/config.plist), search for `PlatformInfo`.
 Look for keys: `MLB`, `ROM`, `SystemSerialNumber`, `SystemUUID`.